Gizra/message/README.md

 Partials
 ========
-The message body has multiple cardinallity, allowing to separate html markup from the actual message content, and also, allowing to only render a selected part of the message.
+The message body has multiple cardinality, allowing to separate html markup from the actual message content, and also, allowing to only render a selected part of the message.
 The partials are reflected in the "Manage display" page of every message type,